alexander-klokov/image-convolution/README.md

 ## Lessons Learned

+- Following common sense could lead to a dramatic performance boost.
 - High occupancy does not guarantee high performance, but you should seek high occupancy.
 - Know your hardware.
 Use all available warps.
-- Following common sense could lead to a dramatic performance boost.
+- Even if the kernel code assumes proper coalesced memory access, the input dimension may lead to the imbalance.
-- For this particular kernel, using the _float_ type instead of the "more reasonable" _unsigned char_ allowed me to avoid shared memory bank conflicts.
+- For this particular kernel, using the float type instead of the “more reasonable” unsigned char allowed me to avoid shared memory bank conflicts.

 ## Input image and the Convolution Kernel

-As input, I am taking a PGM image.
-A PGM image (Portable Gray Map) is a straightforward file format for storing 2D grayscale images, with each pixel representing a shade of gray.
+As input, I am taking a PGM (Portable Gray Map) image.
+This is a straightforward file format for storing 2D grayscale images, with each pixel representing a shade of gray.
 The single channel of the image simplifies the problem.
+The image dimensions are 4032x3024:

 <img src="assets/pebble.jpg" width=400 />

 I’m using a straightforward yet extended convolution kernel - a _41x41_ box filter.
 That makes the convolution computationally intense, offering significant room for optimization, and produces a pleasantly blurred output image.
-The blurring effect serves as a quick quality control check to confirm that the filter was applied.
+The blurring effect provides a quick quality control check, confirming that the filter was applied.

 <img src="assets/pebble_filtered.png" width=400 />